DARIAEngineering/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 ### Build your call list

-You use this utility to populate your call list for the evening.
+You use this utility to populate your call list for the day.
 Entering either a phone number, part of a phone number, or a name will search patients for a match and return any matches it finds that aren't already in your call list.
 You can add people to your call list by clicking the `Add` link after searching for them.

 Generally your shift will start by using this utility to find everyone you need to call that day, and then adding people as necessary, but you can use it for single patient lookups as well.